Anastasiya Kvitko Rocks Tight-Fitting White Bikini, Exposes Major Cleavage On Instagram

 Anastasiya Kvitko treated her fans to an incredibly sexy new post on Instagram on Wednesday morning.
-In a series of photos on her feed, the model rocked a barely-fitting white bikini that exposed her cleavage and amplified her best assets as she posed outside.
+In a series of photos on her feed, the model rocked a barely fitting white bikini that exposed her cleavage and amplified her best assets as she posed outside.

 The photos showed Anastasiya standing on what looked to be a balcony in front of a gray divider.
-In the background, the silver railing could be seen, as well as tall buildings in the distance.
-It appeared to be a beautifully sunny day as the rays shone down on Anastasiya and highlighted her tan skin.
+In the background, the silver railing could be seen as well as tall buildings in the distance.
+It appeared to be a beautifully sunny day as the rays shined down on Anastasiya and highlighted her tan skin.
 She looked positively radiant in her swimwear.

-Anastasiya’s look featured a triangle-shaped top in white with black straps that tied around her neck and a black buckle in the center.
-The fabric stretched and pulled over her busty chest, barely-fitting over her ample cleavage.
-A fair amount of sideboob and underboob spilled out of the tiny top, as well.
+Anastasiya’s look featured a triangle top in white with black straps that tied around her neck and a black buckle in the center.
+The fabric stretched and pulled over her busty chest, barely fitting over her ample cleavage.
+A fair amount of sideboob and underboob spilled out of the tiny top as well.

 Anastasiya’s flat, toned tummy was exposed between the top and a matching thong.
 A thick belt attached to the thong and ran around her tiny waist, drawing attention to her hourglass figure.
 Meanwhile, the thong ran in a U-shape, so the front remained low to show off her abs.
 The sides came up high above her hips and accentuated her long, curvy legs.